 The entire Vail family was in the stands at San Francisco’s Oracle Park last month as Alex stepped onto the mound.
 The Camp fire had displaced the Paradise team, and almost all the players had lost their homes.
 The school’s population has been cut in half, their town essentially destroyed.
-For one day, though, in the last game to really count before the San Francisco Giants opened their home schedule this weekend, the Bobcats got to feel like Major Leaguers.
+For one day, though, before the San Francisco Giants opened their home schedule this weekend, the Bobcats got to feel like Major Leaguers.

 Paradise High School’s campus remained relatively untouched by the fires, which displaced 26,000 residents, but the facility is still not useable because of the surrounding damage and pollutants.
 The baseball team practices at two different off-campus fields.

 It’s not out of the realm of possibility that Paradise High School — and the town — may not exist in the near future.
 The day before the March 16 game at Oracle Park, athletic director Anne Stearns learned that it would be two years before there would even be running water.

 Stearns was at the school the morning of Nov.
 8, trying to arrange transportation for the cross country team when she heard what sounded like a jet engine as the fire blew over the mountains.

 “You know that feeling you get in your chest when a jet goes by, that rumbling?
 That’s exactly what happened,” she said.
 “It was in your chest.
 You could feel it.
 Then, all the explosions started going off.”

 With no natural gas piping in Paradise, the propane tanks in use at houses and motor homes began blowing up.

 As she spoke with the head football coach about moving practice, ash began to fall.